DeNepo/behavior-strategy-implementation/README.md

 > Be creative while inventing ideas, but be disciplined while implementing them.
 > - [Amit Kalantri](https://amitkalantri.com/tag/quotes-about-creativity/)

+- Behavior: What does your code do?
+What are it’s arguments and it’s return value?
+How could you use it in a program?
+Behavior is checked by tests
+- Strategy: How could you go from initial data to final result in small steps, focusing on the data not the lines code.
+This is the realm of flow charts, diagrams, and pseudocode.
+- Implementation: Which language features and which lines of code can you use to make your strategy a reality?

 ## Contents

 - [Learning Objectives](#learning-objectives)